CGI-LAB/Taiwan_Bot_Tournament_2048/README.md

 CGI-2048
 ========

 CGI-2048 is an AI program for Game 2048.
 This version is exactly the one used to participate in Taiwan 2048-Bot Tournament, http://2048-botcontest.twbbs.org/.
-The version was ranked the second in the tournament, as shown in http://2048-botcontest.twbbs.org/download/stats_2048.htm, its performance is also summarized the table below.
+The version was ranked the second in the tournament, as shown in http://2048-botcontest.twbbs.org/download/stats_2048.htm.

 Our algorithm is based on the following two papers: